epfml/disco/docs/FAQ.md

 2. Identify the specific firewall rule that is blocking npm and adjust it.
 3. Make sure your firewall allows outbound HTTPS (port 443) connections to `registry.npmjs.org`.

-### Custom `nvm` Setup on Cluster
+### Custom `nvm` setup on EPFL's RCP Cluster

-This guide explains how to install and use `nvm` in a cluster environment with persistent storage.
+This guide explains how to install and use `nvm` on EPFL's RCP cluster environment with the MLO lab's persistent storage.
+We assume that you are following the [lab's workflow](https://github.com/epfml/getting-started) and are using `zsh`.

 #### Goals